WalleSP/11-27-csharp-basic-gruppe-oppgave-4/Readme.md

 1. Create a repository containing the main features using `dotnet new console --use-program-main`
 2. Invite members in repo, pull code to VSC and create branches using `git branch username` and `git checkout username`
-3. Each member creates files with end name Command.cs under Classes/Controllers.
+3. Each member creates files with end name `Command.cs` under `Classes/Controllers`.
-4. We then create a switch/case statement with the methods from Controllers in Program.cs.
+4. We then create a `switch/case` statement with the methods from `Controllers` in `Program.cs`.
-5. Wrap them in a while loop so that we can continously type commands till user types "exit" in terminal.
+5. Wrap them in a `while` loop so that we can continously type commands till user types `exit` in terminal.